Chia-Network/chia-docs/docs/cli-reference/cli.md

 If no old version exists, `init`:

-- Creates a default chia configuration
+- Creates a default Chia configuration
 - Initializes a new SSL key and cert (for secure communication with the GUI)

 # start